TV celebrities and coaches charged in college bribery scheme

 Authorities said coaches in such sports as soccer, sailing, tennis, water polo and volleyball took payoffs to put students on lists of recruited athletes, regardless of their ability or experience.
 Once they were accepted, many of these students didn't play the sports in which they supposedly excelled.

-The applicants' athletic credentials were falsified with the use of staged photographs of them playing sports, or doctored photos in which their faces were pasted onto the bodies of genuine athletes, authorities said.
+The applicants' athletic credentials were falsified with the help of staged photographs of them playing sports, or doctored photos in which their faces were pasted onto the bodies of genuine athletes, authorities said.

 Prosecutors said parents were also instructed to claim their children had learning disabilities so that they could take the ACT or SAT by themselves and get extra time.
 That made it easier to pull off the tampering, prosecutors said.

-Among the parents charged was Gordon Caplan of Greenwich, Connecticut, co-chairman of an international law firm based in New York.
+Among the parents charged was Gordon Caplan of Greenwich, Connecticut, co-chairman of the international law firm Willkie Farr & Gallagher, based in New York.
 He and other parents did not immediately return telephone or email messages for comment.

 Caplan was accused of paying $75,000 to get a test supervisor to correct the answers on his daughter's ACT exam after she took it.
-In a conversation last June with a cooperating witness, he was told his daughter needed to "be stupid" when a psychologist evaluated her for learning disabilities, according to court papers.
+In a conversation last June with a cooperating witness, he was told his daughter needed to "be stupid" when a psychologist evaluated her for learning disabilities that would entitle her to more time to take the test, according to court papers.

 "And it works?"
 Caplan asked.

-Note: This story has been corrected to reflect Loughlin had not been arrested.